Tuesday, November 7, 2017, 10:30 AM – 11:45 AM

 - Janelle King, Restorative Practices Specialist

 Restorative practices integrate developments from a variety of fields in order to build healthy communities, increase social capital, decrease crime and antisocial behavior, repair harm, and restore or build relationships and connection.
-Participants will explore a couple specific restorative practices and rehearse how to implement them into our interactions with the young people we serve.
+Participants will explore several restorative practices, rehearse implementation into youth interactions, and learn about a restorative model, Civil Citation, that keeps youth out of Florida’s juvenile justice system.

 Enhancing Cross-Generational Communication and Understanding